 Institutions: McGill University, Kinesiology and Physical Education

-Research interests: Human Locomotion; Postural Control; Brain Imaging (MRI, PET); Brain Stimulation (TMS, tDCS); Aging; Neurological Populations; Prevention
+Research interests: Human Locomotion; Postural Control; Brain Imaging (MRI, PET); Brain Stimulation (TMS, tDCS); Aging; Neurological Populations; Prevention/rehabilitation

 Caroline Paquette studies the neuronal correlates of normal and post-stroke human locomotion and motor function.
 Her work aims to identify brain structures directly involved in the control of posture and locomotion and investigates post-stroke neuroplasticity related to locomotion using 18F-fluorodesoxy-glucose Positron Emission Tomography (18F-FDG PET) imaging.
-In addition, she investigates the use of theraputic non-invasive brain stimulation in post-stroke motor and language function rehabilition .
+In addition, she investigates the use of therapeutic non-invasive brain stimulation in post-stroke motor and language function rehabilitation.